scottythered/Tweet-Relief/README.md

 *With apologies to Doug Benson for stealing the name Tweet Relief.*

 ## What is it?
 Tweet Relief is a Python script with a simple, Gooey-based GUI front to help scrub your Twitter profile of previous tweets.
+If you can run a Python script, you can scrub your timeline.

 ## Why tho?
-Who's to say why we do anything?
-Seriously though, Tweet Relief was inspired by a recent conversation in my Twitter DMs:
+Tweet Relief was inspired by a recent conversation in my Twitter DMs:

 ![cause.png](https://dl.dropboxusercontent.com/s/4bynphcbtqxwrl2/cause.png)